 Supporting one’s community can provide salespeople with an understanding of the issues others may have to endure.
 Support from coworkers can also make a big difference.
 Whether it’s offering a new perspective on an ongoing issue or listening to another reps’ frustrations, developing a sense of empathy is always helpful.
 Learning from struggling community members can help employees understand the needs of their own community and therefore become more empathetic.
 Sales reps should be able to put themselves in their clients’ shoes and find ways to support them to increase sales.
 Helping those in need can be a great way to foster interpersonal skills.

 Take a break from sitting in the office and stretch those legs with a hike nearby.
 Have the sales team bring their workout clothes to work and take a half-day to get some exercise out in nature.
 Although exercise is great for overall health and fitness, it can also positively impact the workplace.
 If you would like to do an outdoor activity, but you're doubtful about making your team exercise, it's always a fun idea to go on a motorized bicycle ride.

-For the team: Exercise has numerous benefits for well-being and success, including increasing energy levels and reducing stress.
+Exercise has numerous benefits for well-being and success, including increasing energy levels and reducing stress.
 When your team is happy and healthy, the work environment will stay positive in stressful situations.
-Stimulating activities like hiking can help you achieve that environment, leading to better retention rates and sales success.
+Stimulating team building activities like hiking can help you achieve that environment, leading to better retention rates and sales success.